ampreeT/SourceCoop/README.md

 # SourceCoop

 SourceCoop is a cooperative plugin for [Black Mesa](https://store.steampowered.com/app/362890/Black_Mesa/ "Black Mesa") that __allows multiple players to play together on official and custom campaigns__.
 The plugin fixes various crashes, adjusts maps for cooperative play, re-enables single-player functionality, and __only needs to be installed on the server__.
-SourceCoop is currently in development and currently supports all earthbound levels from the official campaign.

 ## Installation Guide
 __If you are someone who is looking to play on a server__, you are already completely set up and ready to play!
 Cooperative servers can be found on the server browser just like any other server.